You are currently viewing Utah Criminal Law Procedures

 2. Motions to Suppress, which are an attempt to keep certain statements or evidence from being introduced as evidence in the case; for example, if police conducted a search without probable cause, in violation of the Fourth Amendment, it may be possible to suppress the evidence found during that search; and

-3. Motions to Change Venue, which can be submitted for multiple reasons including, among others, pre-trial publicity—e.g., if the local news is interested in the case, it may be necessary to move the trial to another venue in order to protect the defendant’s right to an impartial jury, because the media can manipulate people’s opinions.
+3. Motions to Change venue, which can be submitted for multiple reasons, including, among others, pre-trial publicity—e.g., if the local news is interested in the case, it may be necessary to move the trial to another venue to protect the defendant’s right to an impartial jury, because the media can manipulate people’s opinions.

 During trial, the prosecutor uses witnesses and evidence to prove to the jury that the defendant committed the crime(s) charged with.
-The defendant, often represented by an attorney but who can also proceed pro se, tells their side of the story using witnesses and evidence.
+The defendant, represented by an attorney or representing themselves (“pro se”), tells their side of the story using witnesses and evidence.

 The judge decides what evidence can be shown to a jury.